Skip to main content

 interruption

-The median duration of dosage interruption was 2 weeks2
+The median duration of dose interruption due to an adverse reaction was 3 weeks1

-AEs=adverse events; ALT=alanine aminotransferase; AST=aspartate aminotransferase; BRAF=v-Raf murine sarcoma viral oncogene homolog B1; CNS=central nervous system; LDH=lactate dehydrogenase; NF1=neurofibromatosis type 1; pLGG=pediatric low-grade glioma; RAF=rapidly accelerted fibrosarcoma; R/R=relapsed/refractory; TEAE=treatment-emergent adverse event.
+ALT=alanine aminotransferase; AR=adverse reaction; AST=aspartate aminotransferase; BRAF=v-Raf murine sarcoma viral oncogene homolog B1; CTCAE=Common Terminology Criteria for Adverse Events; ITH=intratumoral hemorrhage; LDH=lactate dehydrogenase; LGG=low-grade glioma; NF1=neurofibromatosis type 1; pLGG=pediatric low-grade glioma; RAF=rapidly accelerated fibrosarcoma; R/R=relapsed/refractory.

 Warnings and Precautions